AtanasovAtanas/interactive-content/EN/10-Workshop/00-Workshop.md

 ## Overview

-In this workshop we will create our own custom data structures – a custom list (**SmartArray**) and a custom stack.
+In this workshop, we will create our own custom data structures – a custom list (**SmartArray**) and a custom stack.

 The **SmartArray** will have similar functionality to **Java ArrayList** that you've used before.